MatthewClarkMay/rfBro/README.md

 Every time the script runs it will query the Recorded Future API for all IPs, domains, and hashes with >= 65 risk rating.
 It will then format that intel for Bro and copy it to /opt/bro/share/bro/intel/intel.dat.

 I've only tested this on a Security Onion master server.
 The built in Security Onion cron jobs will copy the intel out to all sensors automatically.
+You may have to tweak permissions so the user can write to /usr/bro/share/bro/intel/intel.dat.

 Cheers!